exadel-inc/esl/CONTRIBUTING.md

 ### Outside Contributors Process

-- Fork repository and prepare an update in the proper branch of your fork.
+- Fork the repository and prepare an update in the proper branch of your fork.
   Use the `feture/*` or `bugfix/*` prefix for the branch.
-  Use `main` or if you require next release updates `main-beta` branch as a base to cut your branch.
+  Use `main` or if you require the next release updates `main-beta` branch as a base to cut your branch.
-- Make sure your commits are corresponded to the project [commit convention](docs/COMMIT_CONVENTION.md).
+- Make sure your commits correspond to the project [commit convention](docs/COMMIT_CONVENTION.md).
-- Make sure that all tests and lints are passed
+- Make sure that all tests and linter checks are passed
 - Create a pull request from your fork branch to the original esl repository.
   _**It's strongly recommended to use `main-beta` branch as a target**_.
   Please rely on ESL maintainer to rebase PR if it's approved to be merged to the `main` (for